KCLU (AM)

-KCLU (1340 AM) is a United States Non-commercial educational radio station licensed to and serving Santa Barbara, California.
+KCLU (1340 AM) is a non-commercial radio station licensed to Santa Barbara, California, United States.
 The station airs a public radio format simulcasting NPR member station KCLU-FM in Thousand Oaks.
 KCLU is rebroadcast on translator station K272DT (102.3 FM) in Santa Barbara.
 The two stations form part of a five-signal network owned by California Lutheran University.

 History

 The station first signed on in 1946 as KIST under the ownership of Harry C. Butcher.
 It was affiliated with the NBC Radio Network.
 In 1958, Butcher sold KIST to Western States Radio — a group consisting of A.R.
 Ellman, A.C.
 Morici, and station manager Karl A. Rembe — for $197,500.

 For many years, especially in the 1960s and 1970s, KIST was a premier top 40 music station.
 Under the ownership of Joseph Patterson "Patt" Wardlaw, Jr., who purchased Western States Radio in 1960, KIST not only played the popular music of the day but also claimed one of the finest news broadcasting teams in the Santa Barbara area.
 The station won awards from the Southern California Broadcasters Association for its coverage of the Sycamore Fire in 1977.
 Each on-air disc jockey and many of the support staff carried two-way mobile radios in their vehicles; these enabled instant on-scene news reporting.
 The KIST staff from this era included program director Hal Bates, music director Dick Williams (since deceased), news director Patrick C. Riley, and chief engineer Doug Allan.
-On-air personalities included morning drive host Baron Ron Herron, reporter Ed Foley, and disc jockeys scotty johnson PD & C. Engineer, Tom Payne, Jack Kinney, Mike Hennie, Jim Cordes (aka Jim Evans), Frank Catalano, and Steve Dezormo (since deceased).
+On-air personalities included morning drive host Baron Ron Herron, reporter Ed Foley, music director, Johnny Fairchild, and disc jockeys, Tommy Moller (On the Go with the Tommy Moller show), Scotty Johnson, Tom Payne, Jack Kinney, Mike Hennie, Jim Cordes (aka Jim Evans), Frank Catalano, and Steve Dezormo (since deceased).
 Station bumper stickers of the time read, "Get KIST 1340!"

 Beginning in 1983–84, KIST broadcasts in C-QUAM AM Stereo.
 By the early 1990s, KIST had changed its format to oldies.
 In March 1993, RSB Communications sold KIST and KMGQ to Channel Islands Broadcasting for $850,000.
 Three years later, in September 1996, Channel Islands Broadcasting sold the combo to Engles Enterprises for $3.5 million.